yanxon/Academy/Numerical Optimization/README.md

-# Numerical Optimization Algorithms in JuliaLang
+# Numerical Optimization Algorithms with JuliaLang

 Here I will attempt to understand numerical optimization algorithms with Julia programming language.
 The format of the notes will be presented in Jupyter Notebook.